LuciChan/lucichan-src/README.md

 # lucichan-src
-# ok wtf is this??
-dis da sauce code of my shitty ass imageboard website

- this i sjust tinyib-mappy but modified
++ this is just tinyib-mappy but modifeid modifiwd modified and yeeeee

-+ 3/7/2023 i fixe d the uhmmmmmmmmmm url bug and ywea